 If we choose to feel fear, we freeze and never accomplish anything.
 Contrary, if we decide to feel excited, our mind stays focused on the task ahead, we find solutions and become more creative.

 Read more about 8 Easy Tips To Reduce Stress That Actually Work

 Breath of fresh air

 Challenging yourself by learning new skills and switching your daily routine can have a fantastic result.
 It can make you feel alive.

-Learning and trying out new experiences is what our mind and body like and crave.
+Learning and trying out new experiences is what our minds and body like and crave.
 That is why working out can have such a tremendous effect on our overall psychology.

-As kids, we had fun playing games, we never thought about time hours would pass, and it would feel as if they were minutes.
+As kids, we had fun playing games, we never thought about how the time, hours would pass, and it would feel as if they were minutes.

 When we grow up, we stop playing this way.
 But what if we approach all these new challenges as if they were games?
 It would bring down our ego and let us enjoy the process of learning.
 The journey is what’s most important, not only the destination.